 Celebrating Neighborhood-Led Partnerships

-A cash award will be presented to the awardee.
-INRC will nominate the 2017 Collaborative Spirit Awardee for national consideration at the May, 2018 Neighborhoods, USA (NUSA) conference to be held in Birmingham, AL May 23-26, 2018.
+A cash award was presented to the awardee.
+INRC will nominate the 2019 Collaborative Spirit Awardee for national consideration at the May, 2020 Neighborhoods, USA (NUSA) conference.

 Previous Award Winners

 To see a listing of previous Collaborative Spirit Awardees, including seven NUSA awardees in 2007, 2013, 2014, 2015, 2016, 2017 and 2018, please click here.